InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 #### IABTL responsibilities are to:
 1. Organize SKAdNetwork IDs as well as define an automated self-serve registration process
     - Will not validate the ID with Apple, but will verify that the domain matches the domain of the verified email address of the submitter.
 Will also provide an offline/non-automated process in case the email domain is different.
+    - IABTL will lowercase all received SKAdNetwork IDs upon appending to the master list
 2. Perform releases in batches at "x" cadence to ensure as many partners publishers have the most up-to-date lists
     - List should be in both JSON and XML formats to allow publishers to build to the IABTL list as well as other lists
 3. Assign a permanent ID for each registered `SKAdNetwork ID`